ANLY521/feature_extraction_template/README.md

 This homework assignment practices creating feature vectors from text.
 Lowercase everything.
-The code runs but is missing the parts that fill the matrix and perform calculations on it.
+The code runs but is missing the parts that fill the matrix and perform calculations on it, marked with TODO.
 Fill in the missing parts of the code as directed by the comments.
 Leave the print statements as they are and replace the variables with calculations, e.g. calling "array.sum()".